-MBA 501 3 FOUNDATIONS OF ACCOUNTING AND FINANCE
+MBA 501 3

 This course is designed to provide students with the necessary tools to make financial and other business decisions on the basis of critical evaluation and analysis of the accounting information presented in an organization's financial statements.
+The course emphasizes a fundamental working pasis of critical evaluation and analysis of the accounting information presented in an organization's financial statements.
 The course emphasizes a fundamental working knowledge of underlying accounting concepts, the valuation of debt and equity securities, and the analysis of risk and return trade-offs.
 Prerequisite: Admission to the MBA program.